Guidebook/api-docs/source/v1/includes/_questions.md

 There are four distinct types of `Questions` you can create via the Open API.
 The above examples illustrate how you can create Free Response Questions, Multiple Choice Questions, Sliding Scale Questions, and Grid Questions.

 <aside class="notice">
-You must be using a Guide that is configured to use the new Surveys feature that launched June 2019.
-Legacy surveys are not supported for the Open API.
+You must be using a Guide that is configured to use the new Forms feature that launched June 2019.
+Legacy forms are not supported for the Open API.
 </aside>